Chat with us on WhatsApp

 Months 3 – 4 After the Procedure

-About three months after your hair transplant, you should start to grow hair that is very fine, transparent, short and wispy.
+About 3 months after your hair transplant, you should start to grow hair that is very fine, transparent, short and wispy.
 This will eventually normalise.

 At this point, it is also normal for some patients to see what appears to be an imbalance in the areas of regrowth.
 As hair regrowth continues, the distribution of hair will soon appear more even.